DLSU-Manila-LBYCP12/LBYCP12-Ramos-Sese/README.md

 #Progress Report:
-We used NetBeans IDE 8.0.2
+We used NetBeans IDE 8.0.2  :simple_smile:

 ![netbeans](https://cloud.githubusercontent.com/assets/16619094/17765466/a1d00a74-6558-11e6-8eb7-21212f90a669.JPG)